Obama health care legacy: Coverage, conflict, and questions

-WASHINGTON (AP) -- Although his signature law is in jeopardy, President Barack Obama's work reshaping health care in America is certain to endure in the broad public support for many of its underlying principles, along with conflicts over how to secure them.
+WASHINGTON (AP) — Although his signature law is in jeopardy, President Barack Obama's work reshaping health care in America is certain to endure in the broad public support for many of its underlying principles.

-The belief that people with medical problems should be able to get health insurance is no longer challenged.
-The issue seems to be how to guarantee that.
+Notwithstanding growing pains in connection securing some of the promises of the Affordable Care Act, the belief that people with medical problems should be able to get health insurance is no longer challenged.
 The idea that government should help those who can't afford their premiums has gained acceptance.
-The question is how much, and for what kind of coverage.
+And the question is how much, and for what kind of coverage.

 "The American people have now set new standards for access to health care based on the Affordable Care Act," former Surgeon General David Satcher says.
 "I don't believe it will ever be acceptable again to have 50 million people without access to health care."